 └── Application begins graceful shutdown

-The sleep gives the entire networking stack time to converge.
-By the time SIGTERM actually reaches your application, the load balancer has already stopped sending traffic to it.
-No more 502s.
+By the time SIGTERM actually reaches your application, the load balancer has stopped sending traffic to it.

 The full picture Link to heading

 The preStop hook alone isn’t enough if your other settings don’t support it.
-Here’s the complete configuration I ended up with:
+A reasonable starting configuration looks like this:

 spec: